 Theatre Appreciation is meant to encourage an understanding and appreciation of Theatre from its beginnings to the present, including a study of various works of dramatic literature.
 Through the works of significant playwrights, Theatre, as a form of art, is defined and related to expressions of human culture and to other arts.
 Attendance at on-campus Theatre productions is required; attendance at off-campus productions may be required during summer semesters.
 Recommended for non-majors.
-Credits: 3

-Semester Offered: Offered every semester.
-Core Tags: HFA
+Credits: Credits 3 Semester Offered: Semester Offered Offered every semester.
+Core Tags: HF

 Theatre Production-Performance is open to all students by audition.
 Students participate in an acting capacity in Theatre program productions.
 The Theatre Production-Performance student actor is expected to define and practice professional etiquette in an educational theatre setting.
 Student actors are also expected to meet required standards for developing a methodology for creating a role in a theatrical production for public performance.
 The Theatre Production-Performance student is expected to perform the duties typically associated with his/her assigned role in a manner consistent with legitimate, professional theatre.
 Rehearsal expectations of students enrolled in this course are modeled after Actor's Equity Association guidelines, which can be found at www.actorsequity.org.
 Attendance at scheduled meetings, evening rehearsals, and performances is mandatory, with specific requirements being based upon students' individual assignments.
 Required for majors.
-Credits: 1
+Theatre Production -Performance partially fulfills Professional Ethics requirement for Theatre majors.